 Accelerate the creation and transfer of knowledge and technology to industry and commercial products

-Create a future workforce that benefits the local and national economy by educating a diverse body of students on the interdisciplinary field of Visual and Decision Informatics
+Create a future workforce that benefits the local and national economy by educating a diverse body of students in the interdisciplinary field of Visual and Decision Informatics

-The Center for Visual and Decision Informatics (CVDI) is a multi-university – industry research center founded in February 2012 by the University of Louisiana at Lafayette and Drexel University.
-In 2014, the Center added international academic partner site Tampere University of Technology in Finland.
+CVDI is a multi-university – industry research center founded in February 2012 by the University of Louisiana at Lafayette and Drexel University.
+In 2014, the Center added an international academic partner site, Tampere University in Finland.

-CVDI is currently in Phase I of the I/UCRC program funded by industry members and the NSF .
-Tampere University of Technology also receives funding from TEKES, a Finnish funding agency for innovation.
+CVDI is currently in Phase II of the IUCRC program, funded by industry members and the NSF.
+In Phase II, the center added academic partners, StonyBrook University, the University of Virginia and the University of North Carolina at Charlotte.
+Tampere University also receives funding from Business Finland, a funding agency for innovation.